shamaleyte/openzeppelin.com/_jobs/Technical-Account-Manager.md

       Work with the Services team to estimate the timeline and pricing for the delivery of security services.
     </p></li>
     <li><p>
-      Work with Product to facilitate onboarding of clients.
+       Meet with prospective clients to understand their business needs and technical requirements.
     </p></li>
     <li><p>
+     Negotiate proposals and close deals with new or existing clients.
+    </p></li>
+    <li><p>
-      Meet with prospective clients.
+      Work with Product to facilitate onboarding of clients.
       </p></li>
     <li><p>
       Advocate customer needs/issues to Product and Services units.
     </p></li>